RoeFinance/RoeMarkets/README.md

 # Code Verification
-All contracts are verified on Blockscan where possible; the team is working to ensure all files are verified, but currently the following files are unverifiable: GenericLogic, ReserveLogic, LendingPool, InitializableImmutableAdminUpgradeabilityProxy
+All contracts are verified on Blockscan, for ease of comparison.